 at the Knife Island site.
 This team has made, as of 2017, by far the most technically

-capable effort to recover barrels through 2017, yet they recover only 7 barrels, and fail to
+capable effort to recover barrels thru 2017, yet they recover only 7 barrels, and fail to find

 The team included 17 members of the US Naval Mobil Salvage Unit, 4 members of Navy

 Sea Systems Command with a Remotely Operated Vehicle capable of finding and

 recovering barrels, a 7 man Corps of engineers crew with the tug Lake Superior and a